Book Chapters (refereed):

 「永遠在邊緣永遠在過渡：樓梯城市香港」Chinese translation of the essay “Always Liminal, Always in Transition: Hong Kong as Staircase City” by Louis Lo.
 Hong Kong Stair Archive.
 Ed.
 Melissa Cate Christ, Susanne Trumpf, and Carmi Lam. (forthcoming)

 “Hong Kong Popular Fiction as Minor: Cultural Identity and the Limits of Translation and Adaptation in Ni Kuang’s Zhuilong (Chasing the Dragon) and Yi Shu’s Shangchengji (The Wounded City).”
-Abstract accepted by the organisers of the international conference “World Literature and the Minor: Figuration, Circulation, Translation.”
-University of Leuven, Belgium.
+Paper presented at the international conference “World Literature and the Minor: Figuration, Circulation, Translation.”
+KU Leuven, Belgium.
 Online (due to COVID-19).
-6-7 May, 2021. (forthcoming)
+5-7 May, 2021.

 “Hong Kong Literature and the Taiwanese Encounter: Literary Magazines, Popular Literature, and Shih Shu-ching’s Hong Kong Stories.”
-Abstract accepted by the organisers of the Inaugural Biennial Conference of the Society of Sinophone Studies—Multisensory Dissent & Alliance Building.
+Paper presented at the Inaugural Biennial Conference of the Society of Sinophone Studies—Multisensory Dissent & Alliance Building.
 University of Southern California, Los Angeles, CA, USA.
 Online (due to COVID-19).
-23-24 April, 2021. (forthcoming)
+23-25 April, 2021.

 “Introduction to Taiwan Literature and Cinema.”
 A guest lecture for the B.A.
 Core Module "ML 1369 China, Greater China and China Overseas."
 Chinese Department, Cardiff University, Cardiff, UK.
 Online (due to COVDI-19).
 10 March, 2021.